 Learn more about what makes workplace communication so important and how to improve your communication skills.

-Workplace communication is the exchange of information in a work environment.
-There are several methods of conveying information in the workplace, including one-on-one conversations, larger team meetings, emails, and video calls.
+Workplace communication describes the exchange of information at work, including one-on-one conversations, team meetings, emails, and video calls.

-In this article, we'll go into more detail about the role communication plays in the workplace and how you can improve your efforts.
+Learn more about the role communication plays in the workplace and how you can improve your efforts.
 Ready to get started right away?
 Consider enrolling in the University of Colorado Boulder's Business Communication Skills Specialization, where you'll learn how to write clearly and effectively in business settings and communicate well in groups.

 Workplace communication refers to the different ways people communicate in a workplace environment.
 Typically, it has more to do with internal exchanges, such as those: